 Heat stress, food shortages, natural disasters and various other threats risk seriously degrading our quality of life and those of coming generations.
 Ahead of Fiona Armonstrong’s updates from Paris, get a background briefing on the health implications of climate change for Australia and the Indo-Pacific region by reading the oration given by Rob Sturrock to the Australian Population Health Congress in September.

 In October, CPD hosted a roundtable with Ross Garnaut, Robyn Eckersley and Fergus Green, three of Australia’s leading climate policy experts.
-You can read a summary of the discussion here.
 This week Professor Garnaut looked ahead to COP in a detailed interview with ABC radio, while Professor Eckersley predicted a ‘mixed bag‘ from the Paris meetings.